greeny-blue/cascade-modelling-networked-systems/README.md

 - **[Notebook 2.1.1 – Cascade behaviour in Random Geometric Graphs](https://github.com/greeny-blue/cascade-modelling-networked-systems/blob/main/notebooks/Modelling%20cascades%20WORKBOOK%202.1.1%20-%20RGG%20cascade%20behaviour.ipynb)**
   A first assessment of self-organised critical (SOC)-like behaviour in Random Geometric Graphs.

+- **Notebook 2.1.2 – Spatial- and network-derived Correlation Length ($\xi$)** ⚠️ARRIVING SOON!⚠️ How Random Geometric Graphs allow for two methods of calculating $\xi$, a key metric in SOC-like models.

+- **Notebook 2.2.1 – Cascade behaviour in Erdős–Rényi / Random Graphs)** ⚠️ARRIVING SOON!⚠️
+  A first assessment of self-organised critical (SOC)-like behaviour in Erdős–Rényi Graphs.

+- **Notebook 2.2.2 – Finite-size effects** ⚠️ARRIVING SOON!⚠️
+  Evidence and discussion of finite-size effects in the SOC-like models in this notebook series.

+- **[Planned] Notebook 2.3 – Cascade behaviour in Watts–Strogatz Graphs (Small-World Networks)**
+  A first assessment of self-organised critical (SOC)-like behaviour in Watts–Strogatz Graphs.

+- **[Planned] Notebook 2.4 – Cascade behaviour in Barabási–Albert Graphs (Scale-Free Networks)**
+  A first assessment of self-organised critical (SOC)-like behaviour in Barabási–Albert Graphs.

 Please note this is work in progress and additional notebooks will extend or refine these ideas.

 Please note that some notebooks are summaries for recruiters and are so-labelled in the filename.
 These notebooks accompany equivalent "workbooks" which are my more technical working documents.